BrainAppeal/campus_events_connector/Documentation/Information.rst

 Information
 ==================

-With brain_event_connector, you have the ability to import all events via cron-jobs from the CampusEventsAPI in your TYPO3 System as independent records, as well as documents and images.
+With campus_events_connector, you have the ability to import all events via cron-jobs from the CampusEventsAPI in your TYPO3 System as independent records, as well as documents and images.

 Possibilities of configuration: